syncfusion-content/fileformat-docs/File-Formats/DocIO/Conversion.md

 wordDocument.Close()

 {% endhighlight %}

-I> Note:
+ {% endtabs %}

+N>
-I> Word to Image conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, UWP and Xamarin applications
+Word to Image conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, UWP and Xamarin applications

-I> When the ChartToImageConverter object is not initialized, then the charts in Word document get skipped during Word to Image conversion
+When the ChartToImageConverter object is not initialized, then the charts in Word document get skipped during Word to Image conversion

-I> ChartToImageConverter is supported from .NET Framework 4.0 onwards
+ChartToImageConverter is supported from .NET Framework 4.0 onwards

-I> Total number of images may vary based on unsupported elements when compare to Word document
+Total number of images may vary based on unsupported elements when compare to Word document

-I> Word to Image conversion can have same limitations and unsupported elements of Word to PDF conversion
+Word to Image conversion can have same limitations and unsupported elements of Word to PDF conversion

 ## RTF conversion

 Essential DocIO supports to convert the RTF document into Word document and vice versa.
 The following code shows how to convert RTF document into Word document.

+{% tabs %}

 {% highlight c# %}
-[C#]

 //Loads an existing document